janobourian/aws/docs/compute/ec2.md

         * Use case:
             * Application that needs to maximize high availability
             * Critical Applications where each must be isolated from failure from each other
+    * Partition
+        * Isolation at Scale
+        * Partition per AZ
+        * Each partition is isolated from failure
+        * You are using the same AZ but every partitions is in different rack in the same datacenter

 ### Elastic Network Interfaces